brackendev/OpenAI-Pharo/README.md

 ## TODO

+- [ ] More testing for errors, token limits, etc.
 - [ ] Add documentation for core, GUI, and model classes
 - [ ] Test on [Pharo](https://www.pharo.org/) development versions: 11, 12